mickcrosse/mTRF-Toolbox/CONTRIBUTING.md

 # Contributing to mTRF-Toolbox

-mTRF-Toolbox is maintained primarily by past and present members of the Lalor Lab (Trinity College Dublin and Rochester University) but accepts contributions from the research community at large in the form of bug reports, fixes, feature additions, and documentation improvements.
+mTRF-Toolbox is maintained primarily by past and present members of the Lalor Lab (Trinity College Dublin and University of Rochester) but accepts contributions from the research community at large in the form of bug reports, fixes, feature additions, and documentation improvements.
 To contribute to mTRF-Toolbox, we recommend [opening an issue](https://github.com/mickcrosse/mTRF-Toolbox/issues/new)